 Below you’ll find useful information about the purpose of submission messages, what information can be added there, and how it will be showcased in the frontend.

-In the bottom of the Form backend layout you can find Message Settings block:
+At the bottom of the Form backend layout you can find the Message Settings block:

 Let us dwell on each of these messages in more detail.

 - Form successfully submitted – this message informs that all fields were filled in correctly and the form was successfully submitted.

 - Submit failed – input a text notifying about form submission didn’t go through.